Gaara95/website/arduino_basics_weather/11seismometer.md

 ### Wiring

-Put the resisitor between the pin you are reading from and ground.
+Put the resistor between the pin you are reading from and ground.

 Arduino   |   piezo
 ----------|----------